pakajchaswal/java8/README.md

 Java 8 - Exercise
 --------------

-Some coding exercises based on learning JAVA 8 features.
+Some coding exercises for learning JAVA 8 features.